PatrikAAberg/dmce/README.md

 You should now be able to see the most visited parts of our program.
 Replace "heat" with "uniq" or "collapse" for the other views.

 Please note!
-For larger execution runs, the dmce trace buffer size need to be increased to get the full view and not just the last part of the ring buffer.
+For larger execution runs, the DMCE trace buffer size need to be increased to get the full view and not just the last part of the ring buffer.
+How to adjust the size of the DMCE trace buffer is further descibred in later se

 ## Mandatory entries in .dmceconfig